gourrier/aureliengourrier.github.io/_projects/1_SuperRes.md

 ---
 layout: page
 title: AI super-resolution imaging
-description: Currently supported by a MIAI Cluster Chair 2025-29
+description: Extending imaging devices capacity - Ongoing
 img: assets/img/Project_SR_Iris_LR-HR_2_bright_small.png
 importance: 1
-category: Current
+category: Methods
-related_publications: true
+related_publications: false
 ---

 This project started in 2021 in collaboration with [Prof. David Rousseau](https://eng-irhs.angers-nantes.hub.inrae.fr/research/imaging-for-horticulture-and-phenotyping/l-equipe/david-rousseau) from the University of Angers, France and [Prof. Kathryn Grandfield](https://www.eng.mcmaster.ca/materials/faculty/kathryn-grandfield-bernar/) from McMaster University, Canada.
 It was initially supported by a research grant of the [Human Frontier Science Program (HFSP)](https://www.hfsp.org/).
 This allowed funding the PhD of Lauren Anderson (2022-25).
 It is currently supported by a [Chair in Artificial Intelligence from the MIAI Cluster](https://miai-cluster.univ-grenoble-alpes.fr/research/chairs/geosuperres-geometry-aware-multimodal-super-resolution-imaging-of-microscopic-cellular-porosity-in-bones-and-teeth-1626264.kjsp).